kelvinintech/Configuring-and-Maintaining-DNS-Servers/README.md

 <b>DNS caching & Time to live configuration</b>: DNS caching is a temporary database stored on a client machine.
 This database contains records of the recently visited sites and resources by the user.
 Time to live (TTL) is the time specified for how long a specific record should be stored on a server before it will be removed.

-<b>Recursive lookup</b>: Recursive DNS queries are used when a DNS server queries other DNS servers on the network to determine the location of a specific IP address of a resource on the network.
+<b>Recursive lookup</b>: Recursive DNS queries are used when a DNS server queries other <b>DNS servers</b> on the network to determine the location of a specific IP address of a resource on the network.

 The different record types can be configured on a <b>DNS server</b> to facilitate communication and access to resources located on the network.
 These records include the following: